projekt202/qe-automation-accelerator/README.md

 7. Open the simulator/ emulator if it is not already open.
 8. Click the `Start Session` button on the bottom right of `Appium Inspector`.

-_Note: For convenience, you can save capability sets.
-This will make it easier to switch between devices._
+_Note: For convenience, there is a saved session that can be used as a starting point.
+It's called `inspector.appiumsession` To use it, go to `File -> Open` and select the file from the repo root.
+You will need to update the path to the app files._